Yes, they are wheelchair accessible.

 Show All Answers

-Beaumont’s commuter transit service operates at peak morning and afternoon times from the Ken Nichol Regional Recreation Centre (KNRRC) in Beaumont to the Heritage Valley Transit Centre, and back.
+Beaumont’s commuter transit service operates at peak morning and afternoon times from the Ken Nichol Regional Recreation Centre (KNRRC) in Beaumont to the Mill Woods Transit Centre, and back.
 The full schedule and corresponding updates can be found HERE.

 Beaumont (and surrounding regions) currently use the Transit App.
 For real time updates, schedules, and to plan trips across the region, download Transit App today (available for Apple and Android operating systems).